 Hands Together was founded in 1986 by Fr.
 Tom Hagan, O.S.F.S. as an outreach program to help the poor in Haiti and the local community of Easton, PA.
 The driving force behind all of Hands Together's efforts is the Catholic Social teaching which challenges us to care for the least of our brothers and sisters.

-Hands Together maintains offices in Springfield, MA, Port-au-Prince and Gonaives, Haiti.
+Hands Together maintains offices in Chicopee, MA, and Port-au-Prince and Gonaives, Haiti.

 Hands Together created a Haitian NGO - Men Ansamn/Mains Unis (Hands Together) that encompasses the projects and activities from our Gonaives office and is headed by Fr.
 Gerard Dormevil.
 This NGO is entirely Haitian run.

 Individual donations, proceeds from Catholic Mission Appeals, private foundations, funding from partner organizations, and fund raising events provide Hands Together with the bulk of its revenue each year.